 Seiyuu & DGS regular Kusunoki Taiten (楠 大典).
 Considered as member of the DGS family.

 Or Tamutamu.
 A representive of Dwango.
 One of the few females working as DGS staff.
+Her work includes updating the mobile site.

 Usually refers to HiroC.
 Cold & Distant on the outside, but caring & loving on the inside.